PlanetaryRobotics/IrisRoverPackage/Apps/GroundSoftware/README.md

       1. `make xcvr-rs422` for a RS422+UDP/SLIP transceiver
       2. `make xcvr-wifi` for a WiFi transceiver
       3. `make xcvr` to bring up all transceivers in parallel.
 Any transceivers that can connect to the rover will forward data to it in both directions.
-   2. To replay replay some test data:
+   2. To replay replay pre-made test data:
       1. For infinite generic data: `make data`
       2. For finite data containing image(s): `make data-image`